 Our proposed merger – resident consultation

 This page includes information on the resident consultation we held to gather feedback on our proposed merger with Thrive Homes.
-The consultation period has now closed.
+The consultation period has now closed and the merger has been agreed.

 Listening to residents